jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 Testing Your CPU
 ~~~~~~~~~~~~~~~~

-You will find the binary file assembler.out in this repository soon.
+You will find the binary file assembler.out with the given files.
+It is built for a Linux machine, so if you don't have one of your own, you'll need to run it on the CSIF.

-You can use to write your own testing programs.
+You can use the assembler to write your own testing programs.
 The assembler uses MIPS-like formats, and generates files that can be loaded directly into a Logisim RAM module.
-The testall.txt file, which will be uploaded soon, does a fairly thorough test of your circuit.
 Here is a short program:

     MOVI R1, #1 (load 1 into R1)